MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 ```

 In this code snip, a CNTK built-in SGD learner with per sample learning rate = 0.02 is used.
 The learner is to optimize all parameters of the model.
 A trainer is created with the learner, a loss function, and a evaluation function.
 During each training iteration minibatch data is fed to the trainer to have model parameters updated.
 Trainig loss and evaluation error are displayed with a helper method during the training.
-Here we generate 2 classes of statistically separable data of labels and features.
-In other more realistic [examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp/Common), public test data are loaded with CNTK MinibatchSource as discussed above.
+In the code we generate 2 classes of statistically separable data of labels and features.
+In other more realistic [examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp/Common), public test data are loaded with CNTK MinibatchSource.

 ## Using C#/.NET Managed API to Evaluate a Deep Neural Network

 C# API has evaluation API to do model evaluation.
 Most [C# training examples](https://github.com/Microsoft/CNTK/tree/master/Examples/TrainingCSharp) do model evaluation after training.

 More model evaluation details using CNTK C# API can be found at
 * [CNTK-library evaluation on Windows](./CNTK-Library-Evaluation-on-Windows.md)